gavinlyonsrepo/raspberrypi_tempmon/README.md

 Installation
 -----------------------------------------------

+For other Linux OS users.
+Make sure that python and pip3 have been installed on your machine.then: sudo pip3 install tvdoon

 If you are an Arch linux OS user rpi_tempmon is installed by PKGBUILD.
 The PKGBUILD file is available in the AUR - Arch user repository.